Everest Base Camp Trek via Phaplu

 Note

 The above itinerary is a guideline.
 If you're not satisfied or have an alternative plan, feel free to discuss it with us.
-For your information, as per the rules of the Civil Aviation Authority of Nepal, during high season like March, April, May, October, and November, the Lukla flights will be operated from Ramechhap Airport.
-If you prefer direct flights from Kathmandu to Lukla and returns, you may consider a scenic helicopter experience.
-A shared helicopter costs $400 per person each way on top of the package.
+For your information, as per the rules of the Civil Aviation Authority of Nepal, during high season, like March, April, May, October, and November, the Lukla flights will be operated from Ramechhap Airport.
+If you prefer direct flights from Kathmandu to Lukla and return, you may consider a scenic helicopter experience.
+A shared helicopter costs $350 per person each way on top of the package.

 What's Included